pdibenedetto/jasypt-spring-boot-samples/jasypt-spring-boot-demo-cloud-config-embedded/README.md

  ## Asymmetric Encryption

- This app showcases the usage of asymmetric encryption/decryption using a pair of PEM certificates
+ This app showcases the usage of asymmetric encryption/decryption using a pair of PEM certificates in an embedded embedded web server container with a default embedded environment.

 ## Encryptable Property Sources enabled by: